nagornyi/tg-marquee/README.md

 # TG Marquee

-Simple Flask app in Python that fetches messages from a Telegram channel using Telethon and displays them as a scrolling marquee in the browser.
+Simple Flask application in Python that fetches messages from a Telegram channel using Telethon and displays them as a scrolling marquee in the browser.

+# Prerequisites

+1. You need a phone number to use the Telegram API, you've probably already got one.
+2. You need to use your personal Telegram API credentials for authorisation (api_id and api_hash), please get them here https://my.telegram.org/apps
+3. Get the Telegram channel ID from the channel you want to retrieve your messages from.
+This is a long negative number, you can easily find the channel ID if you open your channel in Telegram Web UI, it's the last part of the URL.
+If the channel URL is `https://web.telegram.org/a/#-1001234567890`, then the channel ID would be `-1001234567890`.

 # Installation

-Create `.env` file with Admin Password and Secret Key (make this key long and random for improved security):
+Create `.env' file with Admin Password and Secret Key (make this key long and random for better security):
 ```sh
 ADMIN_PASSWORD="[YOUR_SECURE_PASSWORD]"
 SECRET_KEY="[YOUR_VERY_SECRET_KEY]"